astampoulis/website-source/content/blog/taksim-modes-makam.md

 Recommended soundtrack: [Kalthoum (Alf Leila Wa Leila), by Ibrahim Maalouf](https://open.spotify.com/album/1Agh6GiahtO2bt4t5zLJR2)

+The taksim in the title refers to an improvised musical introduction to an known composition in a specific makam.

-Thoughts for this post came from reading [J. Dunfield](http://research.cs.queensu.ca/home/joshuad/) and [Neel Krishnaswami](https://semantic-domain.blogspot.com/)'s [survey on bidirectional typing](https://arxiv.org/abs/1908.05839), as well as other discussions.
+Thoughts for this post came from reading [Jana Dunfield](https://research.cs.queensu.ca/home/jana/) and [Neel Krishnaswami](https://semantic-domain.blogspot.com/)'s [survey on bidirection al typing](https://arxiv.org/abs/1908.05839), as well as discussions on mode support in logic programming languages.

 You can run the code in this post in your browser, through the Makam Web UI.
 Click on the play button on the bottom-right corner, or press Ctrl+Enter!